FinnFreiheit/mlm/README.md

 3.)
 Restart the run-time

 4.)
+Login to wandb with your Key

+`!wandb login KEY`

+5.)
 Run Python Script with the selected parameters

 `!python /kaggle/working/mlm/mlm.py BATCH_SIZE NUMOFEPOCH WEIGHTDECAY LEARNINGRATE`